palmettostatebrewers/palmettostatebrewers.github.io/README.md

 (Note the VP of Communications will need to add or remove accounts as needed).

-### Online Editor
+### Creating a New Posts

+- Before creating a post, upload all your images/files for the post
+   - Do the first step in the next section
+   - (If you forget, you can always do it later and edit the post)

-- If adding a new post, click the `_posts` folder icon
+- When adding a new post, click the `_posts` folder icon
   - Click the "Create new file" button
   - Name the file (make sure to follow the rules in the "Posts" section)
   - Add the content

-- If updating an existing page (such as the **Officers** page)
-  - Click on the file you want to edit
-  - On the right side there is a pencil icon beside the trash can
-  - Click that, and make the needed changes

-- Whenever creating or updating a file
+- After Completing Your Changes
   - At the top of the editor are 2 tabs "Edit" and "Preview"
   - Use the "Preview tab" to verify the formatting of the text
   - Once changes are done, at the bottom is field for "Commit changes"